-Click Gather license now if you want to use the security enhancements provided with BigFix version 10.
-If you do not click you will use the security behavior provided by BigFix version 9.0.
-When you click Gather license now your updated license is gathered from the HCL site and is distributed to the BigFix clients.
-This step ensures that you use the updated license authorizations if you specified an existing licence file during the installation steps.
+If the Gather an updated license from HCL is not satisfied, click Gather license now so that your updated license is gathered from the HCL site and is distributed to the BigFix clients.
+This step ensures that you use the updated license authorizations if you specified an existing license file during the installation steps.